xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures23.md

 Miscellaneous improvements
 --------------------------

-ArangoDB's built-in HTTP server now supports HTTP pipelining.
+AvocadoDB's built-in HTTP server now supports HTTP pipelining.

-The ArangoShell tutorial from the arangodb.com website is now integrated into the ArangoDB shell.
+The AvocadoShell tutorial from the avocadodb.com website is now integrated into the AvocadoDB shell.

 Powerful Foxx Enhancements
 --------------------------